system76/windows-drivers/drivers/intel/arl-hu/README.md

-## System76 Machines with Intel Arrow Lake CPUs
+## System76 Machines with Intel Arrow Lake-U/H CPUs

 These drivers cover the following systems, please ensure the version in parentheses matches the sticker on your unit: